FlagOpen/FlagEmbedding/C_MTEB/MLDR/README.md

 - `encoder`: Name or path of the model to evaluate.

 - `languages`: The languages you want to evaluate on.
 Avaliable languages: `ar de en es fr hi it ja ko pt ru th zh`.

-- `cache_dir`: If you do not want to save the downloaded MLDR dataset in the default `HF_DATASET_CACHE`, you can set this parameter.

 - `max_query_length` & `max_passage_length`: Maximum query length and maximum passage length when encoding.